GannettDigital/chef-slug-deployment/README.md

 This env file sets up the environment for processes started by this recipe.

-## Tutorial: Hello Service
+## Example: Hello Service

 We have provided a "Hello, World!" service in `example/hello-service`.
-We will go through the procces of building and deploying the slug to S3.
-Then deploy the slug to Vagrant.
+It is a simple Scala web service that greets you differently based on the environment it is deployed to.

 ### Build